sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     DPU index.
 Platforms that require to overwrite the platform.json file will use this API

-    This valid only on the Switch and not on DPUs
+    This is valid only on the Switch and not on DPUs

     Args:
         index: An integer, the index of the module to retrieve